x-claire-lin/Note-Pad/README.md

 # Note Pad
 A local hosted note-taking app using PHP.

-This is a group project as a assignment of web programming course.
+This is a group project as an assignment of web programming course.

 ![preview](./memo-pad-preview.png)
 # Function Guide